A broken or cracked bone is known as a fracture. Fractures can affect any bone in the body.

 After a fracture, the broken fragments of bone normally separate from each other.
 However, sometimes one fragment of bone can be driven into another.
 This is known as an impacted fracture.

-Source: the information above comes from NHS Choices - visit the NHS Choices website for information about symptoms, causes and treatment of fractures.
+Source: the information above comes from NHS.UK - visit the NHS.UK website for information about symptoms, causes and treatment of fractures.